Placer, Masbate: History

 By virtue of Republic Act No. 292, passed on June 16, 1948, the barrio of Placer was constituted as its own municipality, separate from Cataingan.
-At the time of its creation, Placer included the entire present-day municipality of Esperanza, which was then a barrio of Placer (its largest barrio).
+The barrio of Esperanza (the then-largest barrio of Placer) eventually separated from Placer as a new municipality in 1959.

 Geography

 Placer is 95 km from Masbate City.

 Barangays

 Placer is politically subdivided into 35 barangays.
 Each barangay consists of puroks and some have sitios.